txt/aa24/docs/04stats.md

 # Stats

+## Tl;DR

+Place the numbers seen in different samples in a file, seperated by the treatment name. e.g [stats.txt](https://github.com/timm/lo/blob/main/src/stats.txt)

+Change the last line of [stat.py](https://github.com/timm/lo/blob/main/src/stats.py) to `egSlurp()`.

+Run `python3 stats.py`.

+Collect your Nobel prize.

-Does 42==44?
+## Does 42==44?

 If we watched 100 women and men walk past us and their mean walking tipped was 42 and 44 cm/second (for men and women respectively), it is true that men walk faster than women?

-This is an example of the problem of comparing distributions.
+This is an example of the problem of comparing samples.
 Which can get tricky.

 ![image](https://github.com/txt/aa24/assets/29195/5b1331fc-3bba-470e-a6d1-407bac9b7fb6)

 These problem as two parts:

-- Are the distributions distinguishable?
+- Are the samples distinguishable?
-  - If we picked a number from one distibtuion, can we tell of it can be found on the other?
+  - If we picked a number from one sample, can we tell of it can be found on the other?
   - This is the (badly named) singificance test.
-- Is the different between them non-trivial:
+- Is the difference between them non-trivial:
   - This is the effect size test
   - And we want to ignore small effects.